Congress to question FBI agent who sent anti-Trump texts

 Democrats on the House Intelligence Committee are also seeking to question Strzok as part of their unilateral efforts to continue the committee's Russia investigation.

-Ahead of the interview on Tuesday, Trump tweeted that the questioning of Strzok "should be shown to the public on live television, not a closed door hearing that nobody will see."
+Before the interview, Trump Tuesday tweeted that the questioning of Strzok "should be shown to the public on live television, not a closed-door hearing that nobody will see."

-Goodlatte, who subpoenaed Strzok to appear before Congress this week, said he plans to bring Strzok back for a public hearing.
+Rep. Goodlatte, the Judiciary Committee chairman who subpoenaed Strzok to appear before Congress this week, said he plans to bring Strzok back for a public hearing.

 Congress to question FBI agent who sent anti-Trump texts